Owen Staples

-Owen 'Poe' Staples (born Owen Staples, September 3, 1866 – December 6, 1949) was a Canadian painter, etcher, pastelist, political cartoonist, author, musician and naturalist.
+Owen 'Poe' Staples (born Owen Staples, September 3, 1866 – December 6, 1949) was an English-born Canadian painter, etcher, pastelist, political cartoonist, writer, musician, and naturalist.

 Early life and training

-Staples' family arrived in Hamilton, ON from Stoke-sub-Hamdon, England in 1872.

-Abandoned by their father, the family moved to Rochester, NY in 1876.
+Owen Staples was born on September 3, 1866, in Stoke-sub-Hamdon, Somerset, England.
+The Staples' family arrived in Hamilton, Ontario from Stoke-sub-Hamdon in 1872.
+Abandoned by their father, the family moved to Rochester, New York, United States in 1876.
 After Staples' mother died in 1881, he was hired as a messenger boy at the Rochester Art Club where he was given the nickname Poe.

 There he began his art training with Horatio Walker and Harvey Ellis.
-In 1885, after nine years in the United States, Staples moved to Toronto, ON to study under George Agnew Reid.
+In 1885, after nine years in the United States, Staples moved to Toronto to study with George Agnew Reid.
 That same year, he was hired by John Ross Robertson, founder of the Toronto Telegram.
-Granted a leave of absence by Robertson, Staples moved to Philadelphia in 1886 for two years of study under Thomas Eakins and Thomas Pollock Anshutz at the Pennsylvania Academy of the Fine Arts.
+Granted a leave of absence by Robertson, Staples moved to Philadelphia in 1886 for two years of study with Thomas Eakins and Thomas Pollock Anshutz at the Pennsylvania Academy of the Fine Arts.

 Professional career

 From 1888 to 1908, Staples worked for the Telegram as a staff artist, reporter, and political cartoonist, and illustrator for the J. Ross Robertson Collection.
 The Battle of York is an example from this collection.
 Thereafter, Staples became a well-known artist, illustrating a number of books, executing commissioned murals, and producing a vast oeuvre of paintings, watercolours and etchings.
 Robertson also commissioned Staples to paint several large canvases of historical subjects.
 Seven of these works now hang in Toronto's New City Hall.
 He continued to write and illustrate numerous articles for the Telegram on various topics.

+In 1946, he lost the use of his right hand in what may have been a stroke.
+But he learned to make art using his left hand.
+He died in 1949.